for the 2024-2025

 When and where is Thrive Elementary School opening?

 Thrive School is located at 10735 McQueen Rd. in Edmonton.
-The school is scheduled to open in September 2023 for kindergarten through grade 6.
+The school opened in September 2023 for kindergarten through grade 6.
 In the future, Thrive hopes to expand to junior high.

 Who can attend Thrive?